-If there is one thing that can be said with certainty about Jeff Rubin, CEO and founder of IT’SUGAR, LLC, it is that he has grand visions and the indomitable drive necessary to those ideas into reality.
+If there is one thing that can be said with certainty about Jeff Rubin, CEO and founder of IT’SUGAR, it is that he has grand visions and the indomitable drive to see them through.

-Both of these traits are on display as the 2018 Candy Hall of Fame inductee’s long-time revelation of building a candy department store will come to fruition on October 24, as IT’SUGAR prepares to open a three story, 24,000-square-foot shrine to sweets.
+Both of these traits are on display as the 2018 Candy Hall of Fame inductee’s long-time revelation of building a candy department store will come to fruition on October 24, when IT’SUGAR opens a three story, 24,000-square-foot shrine to sweets.
 Located in the new American Dream entertainment center, right outside Manhattan, the IT’SUGAR department store will be the largest non-manufacturer branded candy store globally, Rubin tells Candy & Snack TODAY.
-In addition to confections, the store will sell cereals, soda and desserts.
+In addition to confections, the store will sell cereals, sodas and desserts.

 Rubin adds the mobility of the concept really excites him, explaining: “I can put all the U.S. candy brands in one house and take it across the pond.
 The world is going to love the candy department store.”